-- 1. To implement RPM No. 1, USACE must make it a condition of their permit that the applicant reports all hook-and-line captures of sea turtles and smalltooth sawfish at the proposed pier to the NMFS's Southeast Regional Office. - a.
+- 1. To implement RPM No. 1, USACE must make it a condition of their permit that the applicant shall report all hook-and-line captures of sea turtles and smalltooth sawfish at the proposed pier to the NMFS's Southeast Regional Office. - a.
 Within 24 hours, the applicant must notify NMFS by email (takereport.nmfsser@noaa.gov) that the capture has occurred.
-Emails must reference this Opinion by the respective identifier number SER-2016-17915 (Madeira Beach Fishing Pier) and date of issuance.
-The email shall also state the type of species captured, date and time of capture, location and activity resulting in capture (i.e., fishing from the pier by hook-and-line), condition of the sea turtle or sawfish (i.e., alive, dead, sent to rehabilitation [if a sea turtle]), size of the individual, behavior, identifying features (i.e., presence of tags, scars, or distinguishing marks), and any photos that may have been taken.
+Emails must reference this Opinion by the respective identifier number SER-2016-18030 (St. Petersburg Pier) and date of issuance.
+The email shall also state the type of species captured, date and time of capture, location and activity resulting in capture (i.e., fishing from the pier by hook-and-line), condition of the sea turtle or smalltooth sawfish (i.e., alive, dead, turtle sent to rehabilitation), size of the individual, behavior, identifying features (i.e., presence of tags, scars, or distinguishing marks), and any photos that may have been taken. - b.
+Reports must also be provided on an annual basis.
+These reports shall be emailed to the applicable lead action agency and to NMFS's Southeast Regional Office (takereport.nmfsser@noaa.gov) with the following information: the total number of sea turtle and smalltooth sawfish captures, entanglements, and strandings that occurred at or adjacent to the pier included in this Opinion.
+The report must include the same details listed in T&C No. 1 above.